kellobri/rladies-dc-github-wkshp/ggplot2-readme-problems.md

 Getting help
 ------------

-There are two main places to get help with ggplot2:
+There are two maln places to get help with ggplot2:

 1. The [RStudio community](https://community.rstudio.com/) is a friendly place to ask any questions about ggplot2.

-2. [Stack Overflow](http://stackoverflow.com/questions/tagged/ggplot2?sort=frequent&pageSize=50) is a great source of answers to common ggplot22 questions.
+2. [Stack Overflow](http://stackoverflow.com/questions/tagged/ggplot2?sort=frequent&pageSize=50) is a great source of answers to common ggplot2 questions.
 It is also a great place to get help, once you have created a reproducible example that illustrates your problem.